apulliam/O365-Angular-Typescript-Microsoft-Graph-Snippets/ReadMe.md

 After cloning the repository, run *npm install* from the root of the repository to restore Node dev-dependency packages.

-Run "bower install to restore client side JavaScript packages.
+Run *bower install* to restore client side JavaScript packages.

-Run *TSD install* to restore TypeScript definition files.
+Run *tsd install* to restore TypeScript definition files.

 ## Running the Sample